The Dissent of Man: Release

 Between June and August 2010, the band played various festivals across Europe, including Rock am Ring, Rebellion and Sziget.
 In an interview at the Azkena Rock Festival in Spain in late June 2010, Wackerman and Bentley revealed that the album would be called The Dissent of Man and would be released in four months' time.
 On July 27, 2010, anyone who was a member of the Bad Religion mailing list received a link showing the album art and song list.
 Additionally, some members of the mailing list received a set of links.
 One allowed them to listen to the first single from the album, "The Devil in Stitches".
 The others were to get "first dibs" on pre-sale for the album and merchandise.
 Following this, they went on a short tour of the UK.
 "The Devil in Stitches" was released to radio on August 24, 2010.

 On September 21, 2010 the full album was made available for streaming on Bad Religion's MySpace page.
 Five days later, the band performed at the Epicenter festival.
 In mid-November 2010, KROQ began playing the second single "Cyanide".
 A month earlier, Bad Religion announced plans to make a video for "Wrong Way Kids", to which the band was looking for "old punk rock photos to use in the video."
 Fans were required to submit their photos at the Wrong Way Kids website or by e-mail.
 After months of speculation, the video for "Wrong Way Kids" was premiered on April 19, 2011.
 "Wrong Way Kids" was released to radio on April 5, 2011.

 Reception

-The Dissent of Man debuted at #35 on the Billboard 200 chart and at #6 on the Billboard Independent Albums chart.
+The Dissent of Man debuted at No. 35 on the Billboard 200 chart and at No. 6 on the Billboard Independent Albums chart.

-The album's lead single "The Devil in Stitches" enjoyed some success on the charts, reaching #39 on the Hot Modern Rock Tracks, while it reached #38 on the Rock Songs chart.
+The album's lead single, "The Devil in Stitches", enjoyed some success on the charts, reaching No. 39 on the Hot Modern Rock Tracks, while it reached No. 38 on the Rock Songs chart.